Do you love spending your free time in nature? Learn what a volunteer ranger does and how you can become one.

 It’s your chance to get a glimpse of the behind-the-scenes management of our national parks, meet experienced park rangers and other environmental experts, gain valuable experience and boost your knowledge about our parks.

 As a volunteer ranger, part of your role is to help visitors connect with the park.
 But it’s also bigger than that.

 By connecting people with parks you can also help them better understand the importance of nature, which, in turn, encourages them to care for the environment.

 Ultimately, this will help create a more environmentally conscious society.

 Apply to be a volunteer ranger

-Volunteer rangers are currently being sought in the Eyre Peninsula and Far West, Riverland and Murraylands, southern Yorke Peninsula, and Kangaroo Island areas.
+Volunteer rangers are currently being sought in the Far West, Riverland and Murraylands, Southern Yorke Peninsula, Mid North, Kangaroo Island, and Flinders and Outback areas.

 Volunteer rangers will support the wonderful work already being done by existing park volunteers and park rangers.

 For more information and to apply to be a volunteer ranger visit the website.